FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 ## API Documentation

-API Documentation in FreeCAD roughly consists of two types of API documentation.  **Topics** that explain the concepts behind the code and **API documentation strings**.
-Both are important but topics are even more valued.
+API Documentation in FreeCAD consists of two main types of documentation.  **Topics** explain the concepts behind the code and **API documentation strings** explain the code itself.
+Both are important but topics are especially valued.

-Although it is not required, it is encouraged to write API documentation when applicable.
+Although it is not strictly required, developers are highly encouraged to write API documentation when applicable.
 Note that it **is required** to make current API documentation up-to-date with changes that are made to the code.
-In this section we offer a set of guidelines.
+This section presents a set of guidelines for that documentation.

 ### General guidelines

-For the API documentation, the following general guidelines are recommended:

-- Try to be as complete as possible with each item (classes, enums, public and protected members) in a file having a documentation string.
+- Be as complete as possible with each item (classes, enums, public and protected members) in a file having a documentation string.
-- Try to minimize the vertical space.
+- Minimize the vertical space.
 So, when possible, use a single line with `///` or `///<` for enum items (see below).
 - In general, do not document C++ concepts such as destructors, friends, or constructors, except when there are arguments or if something special happens.

 ### Syntax

-Doxygen supports two different types of syntax for commands with a backslash and with an `@` symbol, for example `\brief` and `@brief`.
-The latter is more prevalent in the FreeCAD source code and preferred.
+Doxygen supports two different types of syntax for commands, those with a backslash (e.g. `\brief`) and those with an `@` symbol (`@brief`).
+The `@`-prefixed version is more prevalent in the FreeCAD source code and is the preferred style for new documentation.

-For a single line, for example commenting a function, we use `/// <your comment.` ending with a full stop without using `@brief`.
+For a single line API documentation comment, for example commenting a function, use `/// <your comment.` without using `@brief` and ending with a full stop.
 Example:

 ```c++
     /// Get the transaction ID of this transaction.
     int getID() const;
 ```

-For multiple lines, we use `/**` to start the docstring.
+For multiple lines, use `/**` to start the docstring.
 The documentation starts on the next line with a `@brief` command that ends with a full stop and then a line break.
-In the case below, there are details after which the `@param[in]` and `@return` commands document the parameters and return statement respectively.
+In the case below, there are details after which the `@param[in]` and `@return` commands document the parameters and return statement, respectively.

 ```c++
     /**